blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-saas-and-new-learn-versions.md

 Hence you need a way update Learn Server content without a cross-site HTTP request from mashupsource.com to the Learn Server.
 The following describes how you can do this.

 Instead of redirecting the browser to a page on mashupsource.com, that page needs to load an iframe, provided by your B2, with the source being mashupsource.com.
 The user will interact with mashupsource.com within that iframe and when done, that page will use JavaScript to postMessage to the parent window with whatever the result of the user’s interaction with mashupsource.com is.
 JavaScript in the parent (authored by mashupsource developers, rendered by your B2 as part of your mashup) will accept that message (after validating it is coming from mashupsource.com) and then from within this window (the one launched from LearnServerFQDN/B2…) it will then POST (or GET) back to the Learn B2 endpoint.
 Since this is a POST (or GET) from a page coming from the same origin it will work.
-These changes are compatible with the current and future releases of Blackboard Learn.
+These changes are compatible with the current and future releases of Blackboard LMS.

 Here's a diagram showing the message chain from a mashupsource.com to the B2 on the Learn server: